Luís Mota

-Luís Fellipe Rodrigues Mota (born 25 September 2003) is a Portuguese professional footballer who plays as a forward for Porto B.
+Luís Fellipe Rodrigues Mota (born 25 September 2003) is a Portuguese professional footballer who plays as a forward for Liga 3 club Lusitano de Évora.

 Club career

 A youth product of Belenenses SAD, he signed his first professional contract with the club in the summer of 2020.
 He made his professional debut with B-SAD in a 1–0 Taça da Liga loss to Mafra on 24 July 2021.